ShounakMahata18/Cuda-Install-WSL/README.md

 ## Install some essential Package

-This help to exicute C and C++ code for testing purpose.
+This help to execute C and C++ code for testing purpose.
 ```bash
 sudo apt install build-essential
 ```